 A parrot’s body can’t create vitamin B6 (pyridoxine).

-It’s a water-soluble vitamin that aids the metabolism of proteins, fats, and carbohydrates, turning them into energy.
+It’s a water-soluble vitamin that aids the metabolism of proteins, fats, and carbohydrates, converting them into energy.
 It also assists in the creation of red blood cells and neurotransmitters.

-One medium-sized banana will give a parrot 1.3 to 1.5 milligrams of vitamin B6, which reduces the risk of cardiovascular disease and certain cancers.
+One medium-sized banana provides a parrot with 1.3 to 1.5 milligrams of vitamin B6.
+This reduces the risk of cardiovascular disease and certain cancers.

-If a parrot is feeling sad or depressed, vitamin B6 consumption can be beneficial.
-Pyridoxine creates neurotransmitters that control and regulate birds’ emotions.
+If a parrot is feeling low, vitamin B6 consumption can be beneficial.
+Pyridoxine creates neurotransmitters that control and regulate emotions.

 Vitamin C

 There is 8.7 mg of vitamin C (ascorbic acid) per 100 grams of banana.
-The benefits of vitamin C include:
+The benefits include:

 Vitamin C can be produced by metabolizing glucose in the liver, so it’s non-essential for birds.